kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Great surprise here.
 Why are all our records of the day in partition `p4`? shouldn't they be in `p3`?

 Well, the database starts with 1 for Sunday -- at least the shell and the database agree on the day to start with.
-Partitioning also starts with 0, so let's change our partitioning scheme again:
+Partitioning also starts with 0, so let's change our partitioning scheme again (remove the old one first):

     M:7727678 [tmp]>ALTER TABLE `sql_log` PARTITION BY HASH ((DAYOFWEEK(tmstmp) % 7) -1) PARTITIONS 7;
     Query OK, 310 rows affected (0.03 sec)